Lemmah/ts-node/README.md

 - TypeScript

 ### Installing
+You will need to install the following packages globally using npm: `typescript`, `ts-node`, `concurrent`, `mocha`.

-All packages are installed by `npm install`.
+All application packages are installed by `npm install`.
 Run `npm run dev` to start a development server using `ts-node`.
 Visit `localhost:4040`